equivalent/equivalent.github.io/_posts/til/2018-08-16-ruby-logs-and-puts-not-shown-in-docker-container-logs.md

   config.level = 1
   # ...
 end

+Rails.logger.warn "This will get captured in docker if the DOCKER_LOGS is set"
 ```

 All I need to do is configure docker compose to pass variable `DOCKER_LOGS="true"`
 to enable logs to `proc/1/fd/1`.
 This way I can use regular `rails c`
 and `docker-compose up` in development environment

+And if I need to print out someting to docker outside the logger I can
+do it with `MY_APPLICATION_LOG_OUTPUT.puts("Important statement")`